fuuwille/zuord.js/web/docs/introduction.md

   For all special behaviors, see: [Special Behaviors](#smarter-manipulations--inferences)

 - **Configurable Usage**
-  You can adjust these behaviors at runtime using functions and at compile-time using types to suit your specific needs.
+  Zuord enables you to override default behaviors according to your specific use cases.